 We enjoy walking among the boats around the marinas, strolling along the waterside boardwalks, or relaxing on the beach.
 The quiet serenity of one of the riverside fishing spots is a very pleasant way to while away the morning, as is exploring the coastal villages of Metung, Nicholson and Swan Reach.

 From here you can either walk or cycle along the East Gippsland Rail Trail to Nicholson and back.
-The eight kilometer (5 miles) track takes you through forests, past coastal views of the lakes and across historic wooden rail bridges.
+The 5 miles of track takes you through forests, past coastal views of the lakes and across historic wooden rail bridges.

 Day 9: Lakes Entrance to Wilson’s Promontory